laine-sa/sui-gas-tools/readme.md

 From this data you can determine what reference price to set for yourself based on your individual per epoch costs and profitability.

 ## Knoxs Edits
+NOTE: This assumes you are using a user account named "sui" and your working directory is /home/sui

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash